-Asian stocks rebound, US futures higher on US-China trade hopes
+Asian stocks rebound, US futures slip

 Investors were encouraged by a Chinese government statement Thursday that its penalties on U.S. imports are adequate.
 That suggested Beijing might be pausing in a tit-for-tat cycle of tariff hikes by both sides that has fueled fears the fight will tip the global economy into recession.

-U.S. equity futures are pointing to small gains when the bell rings on Wall Street.
+U.S. equity futures are pointing to small losses when the bell rings on Wall Street.

 Advertisement